gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 });
 ```

-Now we have to insert the new comments into the comments collection whenever a logged in user submits the comment form.
+Now we have to insert the new comments into the comments collection whenever a logged-in user submits the comment form.
 The schema for this collection is going to store the ID of the website where the comment belongs, the comment itself, the date and the user who wrote it.
 Notice that to get hold of the website ID, we are going to use the Router params...

 ```javascript
 Template.comment_form.events({